-Our original target has been to reduce emissions intensity by 2% per year from the base year, which may involve steady reductions and/or larger reductions followed by maintenance of reductions.
+Our original target was to reduce emissions intensity by 2% per year from the base year, which may involve steady reductions and/or larger reductions followed by maintenance of reductions.
 Note: reductions are to be compared to base year, rather than the previous year.

-However, this year we have also been exploring the development of targets that are more aligned with science-based target setting (especially considering that the original target has been exceeded considerably for each year we have been reporting for the CEMARS/Toitū carbonreduce programme).
+However, in recent years we have also been exploring the development of targets that are more aligned with science-based target setting (especially considering that the original target has been exceeded considerably for each year we have been reporting for the CEMARS/Toitū carbonreduce programme).

-The next review of the LTP is in June 2021.
-According to the CERP, the organisation must achieve at least a 26% reduction in emissions compared to the base year (gross emissions of 1238 tCO2e) by 30 June 2021.
-WRC is on track to meeting this target.
+The review of the LTP took place in June 2021.
+According to the CERP, the organisation needed to achieve at least a 26% reduction in emissions compared to the base year.
+WRC exceeded this target considerably, with the organisation reporting emissions at 45% lower than the base year.